 Pleasure that feels empty, that blasts her soul open with each orgasm.
 "I love you," she says, knowing he won't say it, needing for him not to say it, so she can remind her body that this man may want her, but he will never cherish her.

-She is ready to stop his words, put her hand over his mouth if he lies to her and says he loves her, too.
-But he does not.
+She's ready to stop his words, put her hand over his mouth if he lies to her and says he loves her too.
+But he doesn't.
 He stops with her name.
-It is full of meaning, and she resists the urge to decipher what that meaning might be.
+It's full of meaning, and she resists the urge to decipher what that meaning might be.

-"Have I hurt you?" he asks, as he begins to touch her again, as he nuzzles her chest, sucking in the way he has learned she likes.
+"Have I hurt you?" he asks, as he begins to touch her again, as he nuzzles her chest, sucking in the way he's learned she likes.